Content

 Examples

-The following is an example of include xml files content in xml by ENTITY feature to let keep common part of configs in single file and composite main config by few smaller parts.
+The following is an example of including the contents of other xml files by using the ENTITY feature to keep common parts of configs in a single file and then creating composite configs from smaller parts.

-Imagine we want to define for test sources a bit different requirements than for main code.
+Imagine we want to define different requirements for test sources than for main code.

 Common part checkstyle-common.xml: